 The dangers of the k-hole do not stop with the drug itself’s physical effects.
 According to CESAR, “The combined effects can leave the user vulnerable to particular forms of crime, especially ‘date rape.'”
 Because many individuals do not realize what is happening to them when they are in this state, there is a high risk of sexual assault and often the drug is used specifically to facilitate this purpose.
 The drug can also cause amnesia in high doses, making this possibility even more likely.

 Many recreational users hope to experience the k-hole when they decide to abuse ketamine.
 However, this condition contains many high-risk factors that cause it to be extremely dangerous for any individual.

 Stop abusing ketamine today by seeking the appropriate treatment help.
-Call 800-601-3889 to find the best program for your needs.
+Call 800-915-1270 (Who Answers?) to find the best program for your needs.